massimofasciano/mafl-rust/README.md

 - context { ... } is equiv to function () in () { ... }
 - arrays and varargs
 - how to mutate a binding (for arrays)
-- explain why pairs instead of hashmap for bindings